andpara/bc03-sandbox/README.md

-image: xubuntu-noble
+Image OS: xubuntu-noble
 Gui Access: yes

+The example above includes the installation of GNS3 (https://docs.gns3.com) on Xubuntu.